Mission Wealth Management LP Sells 975 Shares of iShares MBS ETF (NASDAQ:MBB)

-Mission Wealth Management LP lowered its holdings in shares of iShares MBS ETF (NASDAQ:MBB – Get Rating) by 17.4% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,636 shares of the company’s stock after selling 975 shares during the period.
-Mission Wealth Management LP’s holdings in iShares MBS ETF were worth $425,000 at the end of the most recent reporting period.
+Mission Wealth Management LP reduced its stake in iShares MBS ETF (NASDAQ:MBB – Get Rating) by 17.4% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 4,636 shares of the company’s stock after selling 975 shares during the period.
+Mission Wealth Management LP’s holdings in iShares MBS ETF were worth $425,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Trust Co. of Vermont purchased a new stake in shares of iShares MBS ETF in the 2nd quarter worth approximately $93,000.
-First Horizon Advisors Inc. grew its stake in shares of iShares MBS ETF by 463.3% in the second quarter.
-First Horizon Advisors Inc. now owns 5,098 shares of the company’s stock worth $496,000 after acquiring an additional 4,193 shares during the last quarter.
-Dynamic Advisor Solutions LLC increased its holdings in shares of iShares MBS ETF by 51.0% during the second quarter.
-Dynamic Advisor Solutions LLC now owns 17,544 shares of the company’s stock valued at $1,710,000 after acquiring an additional 5,924 shares in the last quarter.
-Commerce Bank raised its position in shares of iShares MBS ETF by 5.7% in the 2nd quarter.
-Commerce Bank now owns 5,922 shares of the company’s stock worth $577,000 after purchasing an additional 317 shares during the last quarter.
-Finally, Bank of New York Mellon Corp boosted its stake in iShares MBS ETF by 0.5% in the 1st quarter.
-Bank of New York Mellon Corp now owns 862,659 shares of the company’s stock worth $87,879,000 after purchasing an additional 3,922 shares in the last quarter.
+Other large investors have also added to or reduced their stakes in the company.
+Trust Co. of Vermont bought a new stake in shares of iShares MBS ETF during the 2nd quarter valued at $93,000.
+First Horizon Advisors Inc. raised its stake in iShares MBS ETF by 463.3% in the second quarter.
+First Horizon Advisors Inc. now owns 5,098 shares of the company’s stock valued at $496,000 after purchasing an additional 4,193 shares in the last quarter.
+Dynamic Advisor Solutions LLC lifted its position in iShares MBS ETF by 51.0% during the second quarter.
+Dynamic Advisor Solutions LLC now owns 17,544 shares of the company’s stock worth $1,710,000 after purchasing an additional 5,924 shares during the period.
+Commerce Bank grew its stake in iShares MBS ETF by 5.7% during the second quarter.
+Commerce Bank now owns 5,922 shares of the company’s stock worth $577,000 after buying an additional 317 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its holdings in iShares MBS ETF by 0.5% in the 1st quarter.
+Bank of New York Mellon Corp now owns 862,659 shares of the company’s stock valued at $87,879,000 after buying an additional 3,922 shares during the period.

 iShares MBS ETF Increases Dividend